Lysice: Sights

 The most important monument, protected as a national cultural monument, is the Lysice Castle.
-It is a large complex of an architecturally valuable castle, built mostly in the Renaissance and late Baroque styles and 19th century styles.
+It is a large complex of an architecturally valuable castle, built mostly in the Renaissance, late Baroque styles and 19th-century styles.
 In addition to the castle itself, the castle complex include a theatre, a garden with a colonnade, orangery and greenhouses, and others.
 Today the castle is owned by the state and offers guided tours.

 The Church of Saints Peter and Paul has a Gothic core and preserved Renaissance tower.
 The church was rebuilt to its present form in 1777–1786.
 It has valuable Baroque interior fittings.